SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

 You can verify this by opening the **Network** tab in your browser (right-click > **Inspect**), and then editing a component.
 When you do this, you should see a new request to load CMS page data.
 Check the response of this request to see whether the edited component data is updated.

-If only some operations do not make the page refresh (for example, editing a component causes the page to refresh, but updating an image does not cause the page to refresh), then please contact the SmartEdit team for help.
+If only some operations do not make the page refresh (for example, editing a component causes the page to refresh, but updating an image does not cause the page to refresh), then try downloading the latest `webApplicationInjector.js` from the latest patch release of SAP Commerce Cloud and replace the one in your application's asset folder.

 ### Error Message: Not Allowed to Override This Storefront